 'I'm looking forward to hearing what the delegates have to say on our discussion topics and then working alongside Dana and the Youth Reps to take these thoughts and ideas forward.'

 - Seonaid Knox 2018

 - Lyndsay Kennedy 2016

 - Esther Nisbet 2013

 For the past few years the NYA have had the privilege to be involved with the Scottish Youth Parliament (SYP).
-Every two years two people are elected to serve as MSYPs representing the Church of Scotland.
-This is a great opportunity for the church to get its voice heard in the wider community and be seen as politically engaged and active.
+Every two years two people are elected to serve as MSYPs, representing the Church of Scotland.
+This is a great opportunity for the church to have its voice heard in the wider community and be seen as politically engaged and active.